linusnorton/ljn.io/_posts/2019-05-13-node-architecture.md

 ---
-title: Node.js software architecture
+title: Node.js software architecture and design
-date: 2019-05-03 09:00:00
+date: 2019-05-13 09:00:00
-lastmod: 2019-05-03 09:00:00
+lastmod: 2019-05-13 09:00:00
 description: >-
   Blending the best of object orientated design into functional programming with node.js
 layout: post
 ---

-JavaScript was designed for the browser.
-What was originally small snippets of event driven UI code have evolved into full on pieces of software architecture like React and Angular.

-===
-One of the draws of node.js is that it opens up server side programming to front end developers, but the architectural patterns used in the browser are fundamentally different to a back end service.
-Combine a lot of developers with different backgrounds with JavaScript's immense flexibility and you'll soon realize that there is no common consensus on software architecture in the node.js world.
+One of the main selling points of node.js is it's accessibility.
+Node.js opens up server side programming to front end developers, and while this is definitely a good thing it leads to a melting pot of ideas when it comes to software architecture.
+UI code running in the browser is fundamentally event driven and it's requirements are very different to an API, so some of the hoops you jump through on the back end might seem a bit alien at first.
-===

 ## Dependency management

-One of the most common issues I see in the wider node.js community is a refusal to use any form of [Inversion of Control](https://en.wikipedia.org/wiki/Inversion_of_control).
+One of the most common issues I see in the wider node.js community is not using any form of [Inversion of Control](https://en.wikipedia.org/wiki/Inversion_of_control).
 It's common to see dependencies imported directly into each function:

 ```javascript
 const express = require("express");